dretp/mPathFrontEnd/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+##Login the application
+To log in, please use "admin" as the username.
+The password is provided below.
+The admin has access to all health care data and endpoints, while user access is limited to their own data only, with no access to other endpoints.

+{
+    "username" : "admin",
+    "password" : "test456"
+}

+{
+    "username" : "user",
+    "password" : "test123"
+}